 Whitewater rafting on the Cache la Poudre River, Colorado’s only designated “Wild & Scenic” River, is one of the most exhilarating experiences to be had in a lifetime.
 The Poudre (Pooh-Der), as the locals affectionately call it, runs right through the heart of Fort Collins, making the “Choice City” a river runner’s paradise.
-The rafting season starts as early as May 12, so here’s your chance to book your stay in Fort Collins and plan your rafting trip today.
+The rafting season starts as early as May 18, so here’s your chance to book your stay in Fort Collins and plan your rafting trip today.
 And, the best news of all is this year is being touted as a near "perfect" whitewater season thanks to the snowpack levels Northern Colorado experienced this winter.

 Although, at times, whitewater rafting can look intimidating, it is actually an adventure that can be experienced by persons of all ages.
 With that in mind, the most important thing to do is make sure you have an idea of what to expect by preparing yourself for the ride down the river.
 That’s where we can help.